VivekCR7/TEST/SQL-Basics-to-advance/README.md

   INSERT 0 1
 ```

-quickly write select query to check if data is inserted or not.
+Quickly write select query to check if data is inserted or not.

 ```sql
 > select * from test;